Diagnosis of and screening for autosomal dominant polycystic kidney disease

 - Mayo Clinic College of Medicine

 - William M Bennett, MD

 Autosomal dominant polycystic kidney disease (ADPKD) is a common disorder, occurring in approximately 1 in every 400 to 1000 live births [1-3].
 It is estimated that less than one-half of these cases will be diagnosed during the patient's lifetime as the disease is often clinically silent .

-Approximately 85 percent of families with ADPKD have an abnormality on chromosome 16 (PKD1 locus) that is tightly linked to the alpha-globin gene locus .
-The remaining patients have a different defect that involves a gene on chromosome 4 (the PKD2 locus).
+Approximately 78 percent of families with ADPKD have an abnormality on chromosome 16 (PKD1 locus) that is tightly linked to the alpha-globin gene locus .
+Most of the remaining families (14 percent) have a different defect that involves a gene on chromosome 4 (the PKD2 locus).
+In approximately 8 percent of families, no mutation is detected.
+In small number of these families, mutations in GANAB encoding the glucosidase II alpha subunit have been identified .
 (See "Genetics of autosomal dominant polycystic kidney disease and mechanisms of cyst growth".)

 Patients with PKD2 have a less severe phenotype than those with PKD1, but neither disorder is benign .
 Cysts occur later in PKD2 disease, as does end-stage renal disease (ESRD; mean age 74.0 versus 54.3 years in PKD1) .
 As a result, false-negative results are more likely when screening young subjects with PKD2 disease.
 (See "Course and treatment of autosomal dominant polycystic kidney disease".)